 Wolfson College Nurse, Sally Maccallum, offers weekday drop-in clinics at Morrison House (times below) with no pre-booking necessary.
-If you would like to see her outside clinic hours, please contact her to arrange a mutually agreeable time.
+If you would like to see her outside clinic hours, please contact her with a few days’ notice to arrange a mutually agreeable time.
 She can help with a range of health or welfare issues, including minor illness and injury, advice, and emotional support, and always has time to listen.
 Other provision includes: removal of sutures, health information, relaxation, avoiding stress and signposting to other services.

 |Clinic Times||no appointment necessary|